-ADMISSION REQUIREMENTS.
 Incoming engineering students must meet the WWU admission requirements.
 In addition, the School of Engineering expects that students are ready for Calculus I and College Writing I upon entrance.

-Readiness for Calculus I includes Algebra I and II, Geometry, and Trigonometry.
 A fourth year of mathematics, a second year of laboratory science, and an introductory computer programming course are strongly recommended.